 Here are some questions you can ask to help weed out the mediocre from the bunch.

 1. How familiar are you with our target market?

 This is an excellent question because not only does it tell you their level of experience in your industry, but it also determines how well they’d do in your company.

 It’s good to hire salespeople who worked in similar markets, so they know your audience.
 If they’re good at selling to them, then chances are they’ll be great at converting your prospects.

 Also, it’s good to find out how they stay on top of your target market.
+Perhaps, an aptitude test might also be helpful in screening candidates.
 Do they read trade magazines, blogs, or other publications?

 If so, then you’ll know they have modern techniques for connecting with and acquiring customers.

 2. What do you know about this position?

 It’s common for people to apply to more than one job at a time, which is only fair.
 You can never know for sure who’s going to give you a call and hire you.

 But this doesn’t mean you should overlook their disregard for details.
 Did they read through your job description to understand the role?